Abstract Submission 2023 now closed

 If you think your presentation fulfils the criteria for ethics points, please give reasons.

 Person presenting at the conference should be the first name if there are several authors, and the contact details and biosketch should be for the person presenting the paper.
+Please only name the people that will be at the conference.
+Everyone apart from the 1st presenter should register as a delegate.

 All abstracts go through a peer review system.
 A draft programme is developed after all abstracts are reviewed.
 The authors will be contacted to confirm their abstract has been accepted and for them to confirm they will attend once the draft programme has been developed.
 If you need to be confirmed early because you are trying to get funding to attend please contact us.